 In an ever-competitive global economy, today’s businesses must focus on creating high quality products while maintaining a competitive price point.
 In the world of textiles, alternatives to traditional woven pile methods have been developed to reduce cost, however there has been a significant trade off when it comes to quality.
-Rochester Specialty Products continues to focus on tried and true woven pile production methods that promote long term value and customer satisfaction.
+Finger Lakes Specialty Products continues to focus on tried and true woven pile production methods that promote long term value and customer satisfaction.

 Modern technology has provided a new way to produce low cost pile products, which some manufacturers use instead of the traditional woven pile produced on looms.
 While this method has improved manufacturing efficiencies within the production process, it has had an adverse effect when it comes to the product’s quality.
 The materials used in both processes are essentially the same but the bonding methods between the pile and backer are where the new manufacturing methods clearly fall short, creating serious implications for quality and durability.